valera-rozuvan/load-directory-mu/README.md

 sub-directories).

-Original functionality was written by Emanuele Tomasi as a discussion for improving `recursive-subdirs' routine.
+Original functionality was written by Emanuele Tomasi as a discussion for improving `recursive-subdirs` routine.
 Please see:

     http://www.emacswiki.org/emacs/DotEmacsModular

-The library has been called `load-directory-mu' so as not to confuse it with other libraries that offer more functionality.
+The library has been called `load-directory-mu` so as not to confuse it with other libraries that offer more functionality.
 For example take a look at:

     http://www.cb1.com/~john/computing/emacs/lisp/basics/load-directory.el

-"mu" in `load-directory-mu' stands for the Greek letter /mu:/.
+"mu" in `load-directory-mu` stands for the Greek letter /mu:/.
 In physics this letter represents the concept of "reduced mass".
 This library is a "reduced version" of it's bigger implementations = )

 ## INSTALLING

-To install this library, save this file to a directory in your `load-path' (you can view the current `load-path' using "C-h v load-path" within Emacs), then add the following line to your .emacs start up file:
+To install this library, save this file to a directory in your `load-path` (you can view the current `load-path` using "C-h v load-path" within Emacs), then add the following line to your .emacs start up file: